tc39/proposal-import-attributes/README.md

 ### How would this proposal work with caching?

-Assertions are not part of the module cache key.
-Implementations are required to return the same module, or an error, regardless of the assertions.
+Assertions are part of the module cache key and can affect how a module is loaded: the cache key is extended from _(referrer, specifier)_ to _(referrer, specifier, assertions)_.

 ### Why not use more terse syntax to indicate module types, like `import json from "./foo.json" as "json"`?